wevote/EndorsementExtension/ExtensionToDo.md

 * ~~Info only selection sometimes appears as grey, sometimes as purple.~~

 **Lower Priority**
+* Edits that end without a save, should not refresh the screen.
+Send a different 'closeIFrameDialog' message, for no-save.
+* It would be nice to have the warmup delay adjust to how long it took the first highlights to appear, rather than a fixed 10 seconds after an edit with the WebApp in an iFrame.
+The delay is for slow to load pages, but a crude workaround.
 * Switch tabs (diff organizations) and the right pane preserves the content from the previous pane.
 * In paneled, after editing with the dialog, we run handleUpdatedOrNewPositions twice, which is wasteful
 * On some pages the name of the candidate gets split into two adjacent clickable links, but only prefills the add dialog with the half of the name you clicked on.
 Maybe cache the matches and then lookup the name and prefill the name field, if you only get one word.